 Where to Stay

 For all the comforts of a small inn with the added convenience of a full service farm-to-table restaurant, stay with us at The Settlers Inn in nearby Hawley, PA.
 You can enjoy a morning run alongside Lake Wallenpaupack before heading off to view screenings at the Black Bear Film Festival, and after the festivities of the day, come back to the comfort of an in-room fireplace or Jacuzzi tub.
-Check availability for the Black Bear Film Festival October 17-19, 2014 or other dates of your choice now!

 Photo courtesy of Black Bear Film Festival.